Monitoring the comeback of one of North America’s rarest wild animals

-Wolverines are fierce and long distance hunters and scavengers, covering great distances in their search for carrion, including winter killed deer, elk and mountain goats.
+Wolverines are fierce, long-distance hunters and scavengers, covering great distances in their search for carrion, including winter-killed deer, elk and mountain goats.
 Shy of humans, their wide-ranging travel also makes it difficult for biologists to study them.
-Our citizen-run remote cameras have captured remarkable recent photos of wolverines.
+Our community-run remote cameras have captured remarkable photos of wolverines.

 Female wolverines rely on deep snow for their dens, digging eight or more feet into the snow to provide warmth and shelter for kits.

-Wolverines have thick dark brown fur with a honey-brown stripes traveling along each side from the shoulders to the base of the tail.
-One of the early indigenous names for them translated as “skunk bear.”
+Wolverines have thick, dark-brown fur with honey-brown stripes traveling along each side from the shoulders to the base of the tail.
+One of the early indigenous names for them translates to “skunk bear”.

-These awesome predators have a keen sense of smell for finding food, for example animals like mountain goats killed by avalanche, buried deep beneath the snow.
+These awesome predators have a keen sense of smell for finding food—they can detect mountain goats killed by an avalanche, buried deep beneath the snow.

 Wolverines are capable of taking down animals five times their own body weight when snow conditions give them a predatory advantage.
 They are known to chase away cougars and grizzly bears!

 - Wolverines are most often solitary, except during mating season.
-But as we learn more about them, we see that they will hunt together occasionally and sometimes “hang with” siblings.
+But as we learn more about them, we see that they will occasionally hunt together, and sometimes “hang” with siblings.